SKA-ScienceDataProcessor/rascil/docs/RASCIL_Fourier_processing.rst

 The full layering is:

 + The core 2d imaging functions are defined in :py:mod:`processing_components.imaging.base`.
 W projection is included at this level by setting wstep to the desired non-zero value.

-+ Other algorithms (e.g. timeslice and wstack) are implemented as workflowss using the core 2d imaging functions.
-    These are defined in :py:mod:`workflows.serial.imaging.imaging_serial` and
++ Other algorithms (e.g. timeslice and wstack) are implemented as workflows using the core 2d imaging functions.
+These are defined in :py:mod:`workflows.serial.imaging.imaging_serial` and :py:mod:`workflows.rsexecute.imaging.imaging_rsexecute`
-    :py:mod:`workflows.rsexecute.imaging.imaging_rsexecute`

 The style of first approach is::